-Gently sift the bedding soil and rake in a soil amendment, such as a composted organic material with ARBORChar™ All Purpose Grow, to give cool-season plants the nutrients they need to flourish and prep your soil for spring plantings.
+Gently sift the bedding soil and rake in a soil amendment, such as a composted organic material with All Purpose Grow, to give cool-season plants the nutrients they need to flourish and prep your soil for spring plantings.

 If planting new vegetables, be sure to check the Old Farmer’s Almanac for the first frost dates in your region.
 They also have lots of helpful fall gardening tips.